Auz/FancySortable/README.md

 * onEnter: function(dragging, target){}, - The user dragged an item over a droppable.
 * onLeave: function(dragging, target){}, - The user left a droppable element.

+Supported listen events

+* refresh - Tells the class to update the list of items

 Caveats
 -------